 We all know about the health benefits of green tea.
-It is commonly used by people who are trying to lose belly fat.
+People who are trying to lose belly fat use it.
 It is full of antioxidants and is therefore good for health.
 But have you heard about catechins?
 Did you know that catechins have cancer-fighting properties?

 Green tea is obtained from the leaves of the tea plant Camellia sinensis.
 This plant is full of plant chemicals called polyphenols which is the active component present in many types of green teas.
 Catechins are the polyphenols found in green tea and are very efficient antioxidants that are thought to be responsible for all the health benefits of green tea.
 There have been a lot of studies conducted that show that catechins have chemopreventive abilities.